MoniaMG/MoniaMG.github.io/README.md

 # Welcome to MoniaMG.github.io

-This space might with time become my statis webpage.
+This space might with time become my static webpage.